 Desiree Bashi, an author, illustrator, and dancer known for her diverse art, performed a classical Odissi dance piece called “Vasant Pallavi,” engaging the audience in the dance and storytelling through hand gestures, or mudras.
 She also presented her book, Dancing with Your Eyes, which explores classical Indian dance eye movement, expression, emotions, and the beauty of discovering the world around us.

-As part of the event, author Kandace Chimbiri presented her book The Story of the Windrush, a book to celebrate the inspiring legacy of the Windrush pioneers.
-In June 1948, hundreds of Caribbean men, women, and children arrived in London on a ship called the HMT Empire Windrush.
+During the event at the Black Archives Museum in Brixton in 2018, author Kandace Chimbiri presented her book, The Story of the Windrush, which celebrates the inspiring legacy of the Windrush pioneers.
+It recounts the arrival of hundreds of Caribbean men, women, and children in London on a ship called the HMT Empire Windrush in June 1948.